About chef

 ● Founder of the Confiture Culinary Workshop, a sauce and jam business.

-● Inspiration behind the inscription of borscht on the National Register of the Intangible Cultural Heritage of Ukraine and Ukraine’s submission of an application to include borscht on UNESCO’s List of Intangible Cultural Heritage.
+● Inspiration behind the inscription of borshch on the National Register of the Intangible Cultural Heritage of Ukraine and Ukraine’s submission of an application to include borscht on UNESCO’s List of Intangible Cultural Heritage.